 Get Help With Your Mental Health Diagnosis

 You don’t have to feel trapped by your diagnosis.
 At Viewpoint Dual Recovery Center, we strive to help people just like you overcome their mental health diagnosis.
-We offer a variety of programs offered, including:
+For clients who qualify, at Viewpoint, we can initiate clozapine treatment or optimize an existing clozapine treatment plan for those who suffer from schizoaffective disorder.

 Call today at 855.746.3633 if you’re ready to start dealing with an illness that may consume your life.